TechnicJelle/CMGT_GraduationReport/report.typ

 These potential solutions are mostly just theoretical research.
 After I pick one or a few, I will continue on to the next section, where I will actually prototype them.

+In my experience, it is impossible to create an abstraction layer that is entirely unopinionated.
+But, this is a good thing!
+It's good that there are so many different Vulkan abstraction layers.
+It makes it so there is something for everyone :)

 == Potential Solution 1

 Description